KeppySoftware/OmniMIDI/README.md

 - The ability to use up to 3 cores/threads, to ensure each function is executed at its best.
 Each core hosts a vital part of the driver: The first thread hosts the settings loader, the debug info writer etcetera, the second hosts the MIDI event parser, and the third hosts the audio render.
 - [Constant updates] (#why-do-i-get-updates-every-1-2-days), to keep the driver fresh and always up-to-date to users requests.

-It's meant for [professional people] (#what-do-you-mean-by-for-professional-use) who wants a lot of settings to change almost every behaviour of the program.
+It's meant for [professional people](#what-do-you-mean-by-for-professional-use) who wants a lot of settings to change almost every behaviour of the program.

 ## What do you mean by "for professional use"?
 Certain functions in this driver are not suited for newbies or for people that don't know how to use programs well.